michaelaltmann/get-your-refund/bookmarklet.md

 </style>

-To show images of documents uploaded to the hub, drag the link below into your bookmarks bar.
+To show images of documents uploaded to the hub, drag the gray button below into your bookmarks bar.
 When on the Documents page, then click that bookmark to render the images.
 You need to repeat this on every page.

 <a class='button-link'  href="javascript: (function() {
     var js = document.createElement('script');